 All attorneys applying for such a license must submit an application for character and fitness investigation, supporting documents, and an application fee.

 Limited License Application Process

-- A character and fitness application (see below), which is submitted at the same time, to the New Mexico Board of Bar Examiners (NMBBE).
+- A character and fitness application (see below), which is submitted before or at the same time as the limited license application, to the New Mexico Board of Bar Examiners (NMBBE).

 The character and fitness application requires information and documents from a number of sources, and we ask that you take care to keep track of the documents you’ve submitted by keeping copies in your own files.
 Please note that the application can take as long as six months to process and cannot be sped up by Board staff.

 All required forms are available via the links on the right side of this page, under Forms and Links.
 Please do not staple, paper clip, insert dividers between, or tab application documents.

 To be submitted by the applicant, in one packet.
 All of this material is required in order to certify to the Court that you have submitted a character and fitness application:

 - Character and Fitness application form (two originals, both with original signatures) and $250 filing fee.
 The application link takes you to the National Conference of Bar Examiners (NCBE) web site to access their character and fitness application.
 The application must be filled out online on the NCBE website and then printed out to be mailed to our office.